Koopman-Laboratory/KoopmanLab/README.md

 Thisi is a package for Koopman Neural Operator with Pytorch.

-For more information, please refer to the following paper, where we provided detailed mathematical derivations, computational designs, and code explanations.
+For more information, please refer to the following paper, where we provid detailed mathematical derivations, computational designs, and code explanations.

   - Wei Xiong, Muyuan Ma, Pei Sun and Yang Tian. "[KoopmanLab: A PyTorch module of Koopman neural operator family for solving partial differential equations](https://arxiv.org/abs/2301.01104)." arXiv preprint arXiv:2301.01104 (2023).